Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Nerve pain can feel like a shooting, stabbing or burning sensation.
 There are many ways to treat it, such as traditional pain relief medicines, exercise and alternative therapies.
 Learn how to identify symptoms and manage nerve pain.

-Links to trusted information about eye injuries.
+Links to our information partners' articles about eye injuries.